VishnuDatta6/Posts-App/README.md

 In the project directory, you can run:

 **To install react-router-dom**
-Enter the command "npm install react-router-dom"
+Enter the command "npm install react"

 **To install firebase**
 Enter the command "npm install firebase"